web64/norec-fasttext/README.md

-# NoREC - FastText
+# NoREC - FastText Model

-FastText model for the NoReC (The Norwegian Review Corpus) dataset.
+This page will show how to train a FastText model from the NoReC (The Norwegian Review Corpus) dataset.

 The dataset contains annotated reviews in Norwegian ranging from 1 to 6 stars.

+The trained model will predict a rating of 1 to 6 starts of any given text.

 ## Steb-by-step instructions
 Download and extract the NoREC dataset